DVSnell/GE_Final/README.md

 ## Update for November 15th, 2019:
 ### Update on implementation details.
 Rough Assets are done.
 Player has movement control.
 I'm basing a lot of the implementation on the FPS Microgame from the Asset Store.
-The level is layed out with fixed assets.
+The level is laid out with fixed assets.
 Interactable objects are not implemented yet, nor is the interaction function, but I'm looking at repurposing the Microgame's look-down-sights function to act as our inspector/event trigger.

 ### Please indicate who has worked on what part of the project.
 I mean... me.
 It's just me.